 Many shoppers keep a cheap calculator with their book.
 It allows them to compare prices on a per unit basis.
 Don't know about you, but I never learned to multiply or divide by 16 in my head!

 OK, so it's simple and inexpensive.
 What's the payback?
 Well, some claim savings of 30% after they've been using the system for awhile.
 That seems a bit much, so let's just say you save half of that or 15% on your bill.
 That would cut that 7% grocery expense by about 1%.
 Or if you were that typical family at the beginning of the story you'd save about $400 year.
 That's not too bad for an investment in a $3 notebook!

 Thanks again to Lisa for an excellent question.

-Discuss "Using a Price Book" in The Dollar Stretcher Community
+Discuss "Do You Use a Pricebook?" in The Dollar Stretcher Community

 - Finding great gift cards this season

 - 5 creative ways to wrap gift cards

 - Frugal winter vacation destinations to beat the cold

 - 5 celebrity scholarships you can use for college